 Every driver needs to know about Michigan speed limit laws.
 There are specific maximum speed restrictions that apply to residential areas, work zones, freeways, trunk line highways and dirt or gravel roads.
 Some speeds must be posted, while others require no signs.
 The penalties for speeding are significant.

-The Michigan basic speed law requires that a person driving “a vehicle” on a “highway” must drive “at a careful and prudent speed not greater than nor less than is reasonable and proper” and that is not “greater than that which will permit a stop within the assured, clear distance ahead.”
+In Michigan, the basic speed limit law requires that a person driving “a vehicle” on a “highway” must drive “at a careful and prudent speed not greater than nor less than is reasonable and proper” and that is not “greater than that which will permit a stop within the assured, clear distance ahead.”
 (MCL 257.627(1))

 A violation of these requirements “shall be known and may be referred to as a violation of the basic speed law . . .”
 (MCL 257.627(1))